 Contamination on surfaces touched by employees and customers is one of the main ways that COVID-19 spreads.
 Hence, it is important for these places to be kept disinfected.
 Hand sanitisers should also be placed at prominent places around the workplace and regularly refilled.

 Daily cleaning is great, but it is not enough to remove bacteria completely.
 Once every few months, the office needs to go through thorough disinfection.
 It is crucial for maintaining a hygienic and pleasant working environment.
 Deep cleaning curbs the spread of infections and takes care of clutter and dust.

 How is deep cleaning or disinfection different from regular cleaning services?
 Deep cleaning leaves no stone unturned, seeing to it that all the nooks and crannies, surfaces and corners are cleaned and sanitised.
-It is a thorough cleaning procedure that is vital to keep the virus at bay in workplaces.
+It is a thorough office cleaning procedure that is vital to keep the virus at bay in workplaces.